New and used

 competitive and shipping charges reasonable.
 Fabric Friends and Dolls goes "above and beyond" to accommodate Ty collectors.

-- There are several authorized Ty retailers in our town (Fayetteville).
+- There are several authorized Ty retailers in our town (Fayetteville, NC).
 We sometimes purchase

 from them if we need a Ty collectible quickly for a gift or photograph; or when